 - A list of external providers upon which the department relies during normal operations and during an emergency.
 This list includes the product or service, the primary and secondary provider of the product or service, the providers' contact information, and the name or names of the staff within the department that is responsible for communicating with the vendor.

-- The impact upon the College if the goods or services are unavailable for an extended period of time
+- The impact upon the university if the goods or services are unavailable for an extended period of time

 - Mitigation strategies the department will employ to lessen the impact of the emergency